 When your child comes out as transgender, it can feel like the loneliest time in your life.
-I wanted to talk to other people about what I felt, but I didn’t know what to say.
-I kept waiting for other people to ask me how I was doing, and they never did.
-Not because they didn’t care, but because they didn’t know what to say either.
+I wanted to talk to others about my feelings but didn't know what to say.
+I waited for other people to ask me how I was doing, but they never did.
+Not because they didn't care, but because they didn't know what to say either.

 No one understands what it's like to have a transgender child unless they have one too.

 If you don't know anyone with a transgender child, who do you turn to to get your answers?
 This is the struggle I faced when my son came out.
 And for the next two years, the only person I had to ask my questions was my therapist and a group I found on Facebook.
 Online groups can be tricky because some focus more on supporting your child.
 A good group will focus on supporting you first so that you can then support your child.
 It can be hard to know the difference when you're just starting out.